cscart/docs/en/addons/xml_import/index.rst

     .. fancybox:: img/XML15.png
         :alt: import process

+    If you need to restart category mapping, activate the "Restart category mapping" checkbox on the "Categories" tab  and click "Save" button:

+    .. fancybox:: img/XML27.png
+        :alt: product import completed

+    The categories will be automatically mapped again, during the process of saving the preset.

     10. The **Cron** tab contains the command that you can run to make import start automatically according to a schedule.
 You can select one of the preset periods, or define your own.

     .. fancybox:: img/XML16.png